 Each summer, I try my hardest to squeeze in a girls getaway with my gal pals Angie and Alex, which can be challenging as we’re often spread out across the globe.
 Two years ago, it was Bonaire.
 Last summer, we convened in Boston and Martha’s Vineyard.
-This year, we had a brief reunion in Orlando then upped the fun factor and headed straight for four days in New Orleans thanks to a content project with the CVB.
+This year, we had a brief reunion in Orlando then upped the fun factor and headed straight to the Big Easy, where I celebrated my own New Orleans bachelorette nearly a decade prior.

 Crazy as it may sound, it had been seven-and-a-half years since my own bachelorette when I was last in the Big Easy.
 So what perfect timing to recreate an adult bachelorette in New Orleans via a weekend with two of my best girls who weren’t there the first time around, right?

-First things first: You need the perfect place to stay.
-On my last two visits, I booked big chains; this time, we opted for a boutique hotel instead, which is always my preference if given the choice.
+First things first: You need the perfect place to stay in New Orleans that’s befitting of the queens that you are.
+On my last two visits, including my New Orleans bachelorette, I booked chain hotels, of which there are many in the Big Easy.
+This time around, though, we opted for a boutique hotel instead, which is always my preference if given the choice.

-One of the city’s newest luxury properties, the Catahoula Hotel opened in 2016, and with its 35 rooms and suite of services, like a full bar and Peruvian restaurant, it’s the perfect base in the Central Business District (CBD) from which to explore.
-As its name might suggest—the Catahoula is the state dog of Louisiana—it’s pet-friendly, too, so you can bring your pup along with you (Ella would be so jealous if she knew I’d traveled here without her!).
+One of the city’s most charming boutique hotels, the Selina Catahoula Hotel with its 35 rooms and suite of services, like a full bar and Peruvian restaurant is the perfect base in the Central Business District (CBD) from which to explore.
+As its name might suggest—the Selina Catahoula is the state dog of Louisiana—it’s pet-friendly, too, so you can bring your pup along with you (Ella would be so jealous if she knew I’d traveled here without her!).

 I also loved the common areas, particularly the courtyard—which boasts one of the most Instagrammed pieces of art, a mural of a burlesque dancer, in town—and the inside Piscobar.